projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

    :internal:

-VHM APIs called from ACRN-GT
+VHM APIs called from AcrnGT
 ****************************

 The Virtio and Hypervisor Service Module (VHM) is a kernel module in the